Morisset/SIGNALS_lectures/What2install.md

 ## What to do to prepare yourself for the lectures:

-Everything will be available on the Canfar server.
-You need to have an account on it, check this with ???.
+All the necessary software is installed and ready on the CANFAR server at [https://signals.canfar.net](https://signals.canfar.net).
+You need to have an account on GitHub and be part of the GitHub signals-sitelle organisation, check this with Laurie.
 Each participant will have acces to the cloudy program and the needed python libraries from Linux shell and Python 3 notebooks.

 Anyway, if you want to follow the lecture using your own computer, you will need the following: